PowerLedger/powr/docs/src/wallet-guide/hardware-wallets/ledger.md

 [Explorer](https://explorer.powerledger.io/accounts)
 and paste the address in the box to view the balance in you web browser.

-Note: Any address with a balance of 0 PLBC tokens, such as a newly created one on your Ledger, will show as "Not Found" in the explorer.
+Note: Any address with a balance of 0 POWR tokens, such as a newly created one on your Ledger, will show as "Not Found" in the explorer.
 Empty accounts and non-existent accounts are treated the same on Powerledger blockchain.
 This will change when your account address has some POWR tokens in it.